kw7oe/kw7oe.github.io/content/posts/gen-server.md

 end
 ```

-This is because, if we are wrapping `:ets.lookup` in the `GenServer.call`, we
+This is because if we are wrapping `:ets.lookup` in the `GenServer.call`, we
 are losing the performance gained from using `ets` and limiting our usage of
 `ets`, like reading and writing concurrently with `ets`.
 The `GenServer.call`
-here will become the bottleneck as every lookup is going through the
+will become the bottleneck as every lookup is going through the
-single `GenServer` process, _unless you are doing this intentionally to act
+single `GenServer` process.
+Avoid that, _unless you are doing this intentionally to act
 as a backpressure mechanism._

----

 # Limitations of GenServer

-As mentioned, `GenServer` is inherently just a process.
+As mentioned, GenServer is inherently just a process.
 Every process in BEAM
 has one mailbox, where the messages are processed _synchrounously_.
 That is the
 reason why it can become the bottleneck of your system when the load increased.

 As `GenServer` messages in the mailbox increased, it will start performing
 even slower due to the internal mechanism on how it process the message.
 As your process mailbox get larger, the process will need to go through all the
-messages in the mailbox, to match the message in the `receive` pattern again.
+messages in the mailbox to match the message in the `receive` pattern again.

-Here is how the [erlang documentation][9] describing on how the process go through
+Here is how the [Erlang documentation][9] describe the mechanism of Process
-the messages:
+processing the messages:

 > Each process has its own input queue for messages it receives.
 New messages
 > received are put at the end of the queue.
 When a process executes a receive,